cakephp/bakery.cakephp.org/2017/06/23/upcoming-cakephp-roadmap.rst

 -------------------------

 2.x has enjoyed a long life.
-Given the rate of issues being opened, and pull requests being created for 2.x, *2.10 be the last 2.x release*.
+Given the rate of issues being opened, and pull requests being created for 2.x, *2.10 will be the last 2.x release*.
 We recognize that there are still a number of applications running on 2.x so we plan on supporting 2.x with: